wyankai/IDAssigment2/README.md

 Name: Wee Yan Kai <br>
 Website Link:

-## To Do List Website
+## Daily To Do List Website

-This is a to do list website that uses localStorage to store the user's to-do tasks.
-The website also uses ChartJS API to display a chart based on the number the tasks the user managed to finish on the day they set it.
+This is a to do list website that uses localStorage to store the user's daily tasks.
+This website is meant to kept in the background while the user work to completing their daily tasks.
+User's can also edit their daily tasks.
+The website also uses a Quotable API which provides the users with quotes to motivate them while they do their tasks

 ## Design Process

 The design is for the people who want to use a personalised to-do list.